dhellmann/pymotw-3/source/platform/index.rst

     installers from python.org.
 The Linux system is running a version in a system package.

+    .. only:: html

-    Special thanks is owed to Patrick Kettner (@patrickkettner) for helping collect the example output on Windows.
+      *Special thanks to Patrick Kettner (@patrickkettner) for helping to collect the example output on Windows.*

 Interpreter
 ===========